bruderstein/PythonScript/docs/source/scintilla.rst

      editor.rereplace('X([0-9]+)', add_1);

    ``startPosition`` is the binary position to start the search.
 Use :meth:`editor.positionFromLine` to get the binary position from the (zero indexed) line number.
+The startPosition needs to be smaller than the endPosition.

    ``endPosition`` is the binary position to end the search.
 Use :meth:`editor.positionFromLine` to get the binary position from the (zero indexed) line number.

-   A maximum of ``count`` replacements are made, if zero or None, then all replacements are made.
+   If ``maxCount`` is a positive integer number then a maximum of ``maxCount`` replacements are made.
+Otherwise all replacements are made.

    An small point to note, is that the replacements are first searched, and then all replacements are made.